Jessica-Pelletier/Jessica-Pelletier-PHP-Semester-Project/Documentation/README.md

 WanderWise is a travel itinerary generator.
 The program requires user registration and login.
 For the MVP of this program, users will be able to pick from one of a few locations and the program will generate an itinerary for the length of the trip based on available time/day and how much time each activity requires.

 ##Current Status
 At this time, the program is not running.
-The database is nearly connect for user registration.
-Once complete, the logic flow for the itinerary generator will be worked on.
-I will update this as required.
+The database is connected and user registration details are passed into the database.
+Currently the user login and itinerary generation features do not operate.

 ##TroubleShooting
 All configuration and databse info is in config.php and database.php.